John Lewis: 1986

-After nine years as a member of the U.S. House of Representatives, Fowler gave up the seat to make a successful run for the U.S. Senate.
+After nine years as a member of the U.S. House of Representatives, Wyche Fowler gave up the seat to make a successful run for the U.S. Senate.
 Lewis decided to run for the 5th district again.
-In the August Democratic primary, where a victory was considered tantamount to election, State Representative Julian Bond ranked first with 47%, just three points shy of winning outright.
+In the August Democratic primary, where a victory was considered tantamount to election, State Senator Julian Bond ranked first with 47%, just three points shy of winning outright.
 Lewis finished in second place with 35%.
 In the run-off, Lewis pulled an upset against Bond, defeating him 52% to 48%.
 The race was said to have "badly strained relations in Atlanta's black community" as many Black leaders had supported Bond over Lewis.
 Lewis was "endorsed by the Atlanta newspapers and a favorite of the white liberal establishment".
 His victory was due to strong results among white voters (a minority in the district).
 During the campaign, he ran advertisements accusing Bond of corruption, implying that Bond used cocaine, and suggesting that Bond had lied about his civil rights activism.

 In the November general election, Lewis defeated Republican Portia Scott 75% to 25%.